microsoft/mu/docs/WhatAndWhy/enhancedmemoryprotection.md

 1: The UEFI 2.10 Memory Attribute Protocol must be produced.
 2: No address range can be simultaneously readable, writable, and executable.
-3: Unallocated memory must be marked EFI_MEMORY_RP.
+3: Unallocated memory must be marked EFI_MEMORY_RP or be unmapped.
-4: Address space which is not present in the EFI memory map must cause a CPU fault if accessed.
+4: Address space which is not present in the Global Coherency Domain must cause a CPU fault if accessed.
+This is a future requirement.
 5: Calls to EFI_BOOT_SERVICES.AllocatePages and EFI_BOOT_SERVICES.AllocatePool
 must return memory with the EFI_MEMORY_XP attribute.
-6: Page 0 in physical system memory must be marked EFI_MEMORY_RP.
+6: Page 0 in physical system memory must be marked EFI_MEMORY_RP or be unmapped.
 7: AP and BSP stacks must be marked EFI_MEMORY_XP.
 8: AP and BSP stacks must have an EFI_MEMORY_RP page at the bottom to catch overflow.
-9: MMIO ranges should be in the EFI memory map and marked EFI_MEMORY_XP.
+9: MMIO ranges must be marked EFI_MEMORY_XP.
-10: Loaded image sections marked with the data characteristic should be EFI_MEMORY_XP.
+10: Loaded image sections marked with the data characteristic must be EFI_MEMORY_XP.
-11: Loaded image sections the code characteristic should be EFI_MEMORY_RO.
+11: Loaded image sections the code characteristic must be EFI_MEMORY_RO.
 12: PE Loaders must check the NX_COMPAT flag of loaded images to determine compatibility with the above memory protection requirements.